fizzed/nats-plus/README.md

 ## Overview

-Utilities and framework integrations for Java and NATS.
-Includes an integration of [NATS](https://nats.io/) with the [Ninja Framework](https://github.com/ninjaframework/ninja).
+Utilities and framework integrations for Java 11+ and NATS.io -- includes an integration of [NATS](https://nats.io/) with the [Ninja Framework](https://github.com/ninjaframework/ninja).

 ## Utilities